-And yet, in 11 years of being out, Mike Rinder has not exposed one crime that can be prosecuted by law enforcement.
+And yet, in 11 years of being out of Scientology, Mike Rinder has not exposed one crime committed by the Church of Scientology that can be prosecuted by law enforcement.

-Usually, a person will look for a way to explain this, latching on to the first explanation they encounter which confirms their present beliefs.
-Then, clutching to that one explanation, or hypothesis, they will discount all other possibilities that don’t fit in with what they already think.
+Usually, a person will look for a way to explain this, latching on to the first explanation they see which confirms their present beliefs.
+Then, clutching on to that one explanation, or hypothesis, they will discount all other hypotheses which don’t fit in with what they already think.

 This is a bad way of getting to the truth.

 I’ve made this same mistake myself many times, and have seen many others make this mistake in Scientology-watching as well.

 Because so much is being hidden from you with regard to Scientology, I’ve learned to use multiple hypotheses to explain what we see in Scientology watching, assigning a probability percentage to each one.

 I’ve found this to be a much more effective way of trying to figure things out with regard to Scientology.

 Why Did Scientology and the Aftermath Come After Me on Twitter?

 Internet In Charge Aaron Smith-Levin, and other members of Scientology and the Aftermath, tried to portray me as “insane” and “irrelevant”